privacyguides/privacyguides.org/docs/basics/hardware.md

 <div class="admonition warning" markdown>
 <p class="admonition-title">Warning</p>

 You should only buy covers that fit your laptop and won't cause damage when you close the lid.
-Covering the camera will interfere with automatic brightness and face authentication features.
+Covering the camera will interfere with face authentication features.

 </div>